tinstep/home-assistant.io/source/_docs/scripts/conditions.markdown

 ## Template condition

 The template condition tests if the [given template][template] renders a value equal to true.
 This is achieved by having the template result in a true boolean expression or by having the template render `True`.
+Additionally adding int(0) provides a default value if the entity is unavalable, which avoids needless log spam during startup.

 {% raw %}